 I'm so pleased with the achievements of my son.
 Thanks to the teachers and guidance he receives at school his academic level is of an advance grade.
 WELL DONE CLEVELAND!!!

 Cleveland Elementary School is a public elementary school in Washington.
-The principal of Cleveland Elementary School is Dawn Feltman, who can be contacted at firstname.lastname@example.org.
+The principal of Cleveland Elementary School is Dawn Feltman and can be contacted at firstname.lastname@example.org.
 297 students attend Cleveland Elementary School and are mostly Black, non-Hispanic; Hispanic; and Asian.
-24% of the Cleveland Elementary School students are "limited in English proficiency."
-57% of the 297 students here get reduced lunch prices.
+24% of the Cleveland Elementary School students have "limited English proficiency."
+57% of the 297 students here are paying reduced lunch prices.
 The student to teacher ratio at Cleveland Elementary School is 10:1.
 Seaton Elementary School is one of the nearest elementary schools.

 - Computer arts